 Arrange regular one-on-one goal-setting sessions with each team member to set personal development goals.
 In such meetings, you can also discuss KPIs, long-term goals, benchmarks, and short-term milestones.

 But do it regularly.
-Zoom in on quick catch-up call about goals, and to discuss progress on a weekly or biweekly basis so that they stay on track.
+Zoom in on a quick catch-up call about goals, and discuss progress on a weekly or biweekly basis so that they stay on track.

 6. Underestimating the power of remote team training tools

 Trying to replace face-to-face training with simple video calls, won’t help you when you’re training remote employees.

 Luckily, there’s a variety of online training software tools that meet both the employer’s and the employees’ needs.
 The most important tool to invest in is a high-quality LMS that comes with rich features that suit various learning and communication styles.
 From mobile training and microlearning to interactive training, an LMS can make or break your remote team training initiative.

 Keep up with the latest advancements in online training, and go with the best.